What will customs look like after Brexit?

 - Likelihood: medium

-If Britain ‘crashes out’ with no EU agreement in place on 29 March 2019 or a few weeks after that date, then Britain will default to WTO rules and be classed as a ‘Third Country’.
+If Britain ‘crashes out’ with no EU agreement in place on 31 October 2019, then Britain will default to WTO rules and be classed as a ‘Third Country’.
 Countries like Norway, Liechtenstein and Switzerland have long-established agreements that enable for near-seamless road border transitions in and out of the EU, but these agreements don’t yet exist with the UK.

 In the absence of a clear agreement between the UK and the EU, trucks could be subject to border checks until a new customs agreement has been reached and made law.
 This could cause significant delays on both sides of the border; it will affect how pallets can be combined on a single truck load, and transport costs will inevitably increase.

-The UK has already rejected the EU Withdrawal Bill twice, making a No Deal Brexit very likely.
-A third vote takes place in the week commencing 25th March.
+The UK has already rejected the EU Withdrawal Bill three times, making a No Deal Brexit very likely.

 - Border delay risk: unknown